UzairMK/Tech_Test_Raindrops/README.md

 - 30's factors are 1, 2, 3, 5, 6, 10, 15, 30: this would be a 'PlingPlang'
 - 34 has four factors: 1, 2, 17, and 34: this would be '34'

-Create tests that cover your expected range of inputs and outputs.
+Also create tests that cover the expected range of inputs and outputs.